 If bread flour is not available, use the same amount of all purpose flour.

-Dough can be refrigerated for up to 5 days.
+Dough can be refrigerated for up to 5 days or frozen for up to 3 months.

 Store cookies in a cool, dry place or freeze if desired.